Davy Crockett (miniseries): Legacy

 The Davy Crockett shows were repeated on NBC in the 1960s after Disney had moved his program to that network.
-The 1960 repeats marked the first time that the programs had actually been shown in color on TV.
+The 1960 repeats marked the first time that the programs had actually been shown in color on television.

+In 1971 Disneyland renamed their Indian War Canoes ride to Davy Crockett Explorer Canoes in reference to the miniseries, with the guides wearing the Coonskin caps.

 Walt Disney Home Video released the two theatrical films on DVD as Davy Crockett - Two Movie Set, on September 7, 2004.
 On November 15, 2015, the films were released on Blu-ray on a "60th Anniversary Edition" set through the Disney Movie Club.

-A three-episode 1988–89 revival was made entitled The New Adventures of Davy Crockett, in which Tim Dunigan took over Fess Parker's famous role.
+A five-episode 1988–1989 revival was made entitled The New Adventures of Davy Crockett, in which Tim Dunigan took over Fess Parker's role.
 Johnny Cash played an older Davy in a few scenes set before he went to Texas.
 In 2002, Disney (under its Touchstone Pictures label) revisited the subject of Davy Crockett and the Alamo, with the film The Alamo.
 The film, however, was a significant box-office failure.